frederic-perez/AmE-dictionary/data/dictionary.md

 __down the strech__ _Williams scored nine points in five minutes down the stretch._
 __down time__ _n_
 __down to earth__ _adj_ :three: (down-to-earth) With no illusions or pretensions; practical and realistic. _A down-to-earth view of marriage._ :es: con los pies en la tierra
+__down to the wire__ _idiom_ (_Down to the wire_ originally comes from the practice of stretching a literal wire above the finish line of a horse racing track.
+The first horse to break through that wire was the one that won, and a close race that was _down to the wire_ would be one that’s decided at or near the very end.)
 __down under__ _n informal_ :three: (Down Under) _Best regards from down under._
 __down__ _n_ __1__ (Zoology) Fine, soft, fluffy feathers forming the first plumage of a young bird and underlying the contour feathers in certain adult birds.
 __down-low__